GraeA85/Recipe-ository/README.md

 * As a returning user, I want recipes to include useful information such as a title, ingredient list, instructions broken down into steps, time to make, calorie count and an image of the food.

-* As a returning user, I want to be able to search for recipes, to make it quicker to find recipes with a certain word in their name, or by cuisine type (breakfast, snack or lunch/dinner)
+* As a returning user, I want to be able to search for recipes, to make it quicker to find recipes with a certain word in their name, or by recipe category (breakfast, snack or lunch/dinner)

 * As a returning user, I want to be able to search for recipes, to make it quicker to find recipes with a certain word in their name or category (breakfast/snack/lunch/dinner).